 The college operates on the quarter system.
 Registration dates, and drop/add dates for the four quarters-Fall, Winter, Spring, Summer are listed in College Calendar.

-Deficiency List-Students are responsible for obtaining registration clearance for unpaid fines from previous quarters prior to registration.
+Deficiency List-Students are responsible for obtaining registration clearance for unpaid fines or unpaid loans from previous quarters prior to registration.

 Program Changes